sami-dev/MultiBrandLoginPage/README.md

 	<br/>

 2. Sign up for [Okta Developer Edition](http://developer.okta.com/).
-    You'll need an Okta *organization* of your own to use as you follow this gude.
+    You'll need an Okta *organization* of your own to use as you follow this guide.
 After activating your account, log in to it.
 If you just created an account, you'll see a screen similar to the one below.
 Click on **< > Developer Console** in the top-left corner and switch to the Classic UI.

     <img src="Documentation/Images/okta-classic-ui.png" alt="Okta Dev Console" width="800"/>
 	<br/>